HeliosLang/compiler/doc/02-wallet_setup.md

 ...
 ```

-The faucet is limited to one usage per day.
+The funding faucet is limited to one usage per day per user.
 So try to fund wallets 2 and 3 on other days.